 Digital Turbine (APPS) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the mobile software company had lost 11.83% over the past month.
-This has lagged the Computer and Technology sector's gain of 5.05% and the S&P 500's gain of 3.31% in that time.
+Heading into today, shares of the mobile software company had lost 1.58% over the past month, lagging the Computer and Technology sector's gain of 7.03% and the S&P 500's gain of 3.88% in that time.

 APPS will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.06, up 50% from the prior-year quarter.
+On that day, APPS is projected to report earnings of $0.06 per share, which would represent year-over-year growth of 50%.
 Our most recent consensus estimate is calling for quarterly revenue of $37.58 million, up 23.58% from the year-ago period.

 APPS's full-year Zacks Consensus Estimates are calling for earnings of $0.21 per share and revenue of $133.89 million.
 These results would represent year-over-year changes of +162.5% and +29.27%, respectively.

-Investors should also note any recent changes to analyst estimates for APPS.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for APPS should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 APPS is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that APPS has a Forward P/E ratio of 36 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 54.27.
+Digging into valuation, APPS currently has a Forward P/E ratio of 36.49.
+This represents a discount compared to its industry's average Forward P/E of 57.54.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.